Marketing will never be the same.

 - Every marketing campaign should begin and end on the Web.
 I'm a huge fan of print media.
 But I also know that your digital real estate is the most valuable property your company will ever own.
 Your print campaigns should be an extension of your Web presence.
 Any call to action should include an opportunity for people to respond online in some fashion.
 No company wants to miss out on the excitement of a new customer, client, or donor sharing their decision with their social sphere of influence.
 You can't buy that kind of advertising and promotion.

 - Every new staff member must, at least, understand social networking.
 I recognize that there are positions that may not immediately connect with social media.
 But what if I could communicate with my mechanic via Twitter instead of the phone?
 Or what if I could receive regular updates from my running coach via short videos on his or her YouTube channel that demonstrated technique?
 It goes without saying that every marketing new hire must understand social networking.
 Things are moving too fast to hire someone and then "teach them the ropes."
 But don't limit social networking to your marketing department either.

 - Every company must consistently create great content.
-The world of inbound marketing demands that companies “feed the beast.”
-Consistency and frequency of content is what search engines crave.
-This is not a sprint; it’s a marathon.
+The world of inbound marketing demands that companies "feed the beast."
+Consistency and frequency of content are what search engines crave.
+This is not a sprint; it's a marathon.
 Your ability to execute an editorial calendar consistently will not only boost your SEO, it will also separate you from your competition.
 Few companies are doing this well right now.